-Déjà Vu For Millennials Staring At The 2nd Recession Of Their Adult Lives
+Here We Go Again: Millennials Are Staring At Yet Another Recession

 "I think millennials as a collective generation have been screwed over, and it's even worse for some of us than others, which is why it's important for all of us, but particularly those who are suffering the most, to speak out more openly," he said.

-His large student debt has weighed not only on his finances, but also in the past affected how he saw relationships.
+His large student loan debt has weighed not only on his finances, but also in the past affected how he saw relationships.

 "I've maybe sometimes overthought it.
 But I've also been like, 'How serious do I want to be in a relationship because I don't want to pull in somebody who would then be legally attached to that debt?' " he said.